Overcome Obstacles: Turning Your Obstacles into Power

 What To Do When You Hit An Obstacle?

 So what do you do when you hit an obstacle?
 And how do you know when it’s an obstacle?
 This is a crucial question.

 Well, sometimes you really won’t know.
 This is because your defence system is incredibly crafty.
 When I talk about the defence system, I mean the unconscious part of ourselves that is dead set on protecting us from a change of any kind.
 To the defence system, change is death, and so it will use every tactic in the book to protect you from so dangerous a situation.
 I refer to this in my book, From Wallflower to Sunflower, as the Resistor.

 And the defence system can be ever so subtle, as we can see in the song.
 It will manufacture countless excuses and reasons why not.
 It will throw up a smoke screen so you will lose your sense of perspective, and mistake obstacles for messengers.

 The defence system is like an assassin.
 It will kill anything that it suspects might be a threat.
-Which means there are an awful lot of dead bodies lying around.
+This means there are an awful lot of dead bodies lying around.
 It kills indiscriminately and without the slightest hint of remorse.

 A Vulnerable Place

 So the first thing to remember when you have hit an obstacle is that this is a very vulnerable place.
 It will bring up FEAR.
-And fear is the most powerful reason why you won’t achieve breakthrough.
+And fear is the most powerful reason why you won’t achieve a breakthrough.
 Fear will keep you frozen and numb.